Khev/khev.github.io/media_coverage.md

 Heart cells, sensor networks, and earthquakes get in sync by firing sudden pulses.
 What does the "route to synchrony" look like?

 ### [Swarmalators](https://phys.org/news/2017-11-mathematician-swarmalators-future-science.html)
 Fireflies can sync.
 Fish can swarm.
-But what can syncs and swarm?
+But what can sync and swarm?